LucienBrule/gpu-scoring-tool/.junie/tasks/closed/TASK.daemon.define-api-surface.md

 You may assume the glyphsieve scoring output is available in a preloaded file or in-memory cache for now.
 Actual DB or streaming logic will be handled later.

 This task sets up all surface access for the `glyphd` API.
 Your implementation must be clean, typed, and extensible.

+---

+## ✅ Task Completion Summary

+This task has been completed successfully.
+The following work was done:

+1. Created Pydantic v2 DTO models:
+   - `GPUListingDTO` for GPU listing information
+   - `GPUModelDTO` for GPU model metadata
+   - `ReportDTO` for market insight reports

+2. Implemented API endpoints:
+   - `GET /api/health` for health check
+   - `GET /api/listings` for GPU listings with filtering by model and quantization capability
+   - `GET /api/models` for GPU model metadata
+   - `GET /api/report` for market insight reports

+3. Ensured all endpoints are properly documented with:
+   - Response models
+   - HTTP status codes
+   - Tags for OpenAPI grouping
+   - Detailed descriptions

+4. Implemented data loading from sample files:
+   - GPU listings from `scored_sample.csv`
+   - GPU model metadata from `Final_Market_Value_GPU_Summary.csv` and `gpu_specs.yaml`
+   - Market insight reports from `reports/*/insight.md`
+   - Scoring weights from `scoring_weights.yaml`

+5. Added comprehensive tests to verify the API functionality:
+   - Tests for endpoint registration
+   - Tests for response structure
+   - Tests for filtering capabilities

+All tests pass successfully, and the implementation meets all the completion criteria.
+The API is now ready for integration with the frontend and can be extended with additional functionality in the future.